 This is perfect for Sunday brunch especially if you had a late, alcohol-soaked night!
 Adding pretty much any antipasti style foods to this will only make it better.

 I’ve given you my favourite scone toppings; some of these I discovered by accident and others by trial and error.
 I encourage you to try different combinations of ingredients for scone recipes and toppings of your own.
 If you’re feeling particularly brave, try making your own scones at home, too.
-You can’t go wrong with Mary Berry’s recipe, and it’s make them just that extra bit tastier!
+You can’t go wrong with Mary Berry’s recipe, and it’ll make them just that extra bit tastier!
 For the truly adventurous, take a look at my post about different scone flavours and make some mix and match scones/toppings – I can’t wait to hear about the best flavours in the comments!